Immune Thrombocytopenia (ITP)

 It’s Important to Keep Your Platelet Counts at a Target Range

-As you manage your chronic ITP with your doctor, it may help to set a goal for your platelet counts that can be sustained over time.
+As you manage your ITP with your doctor, it may help to set a goal for your platelet counts that can be sustained over time.
 Platelet counts can rise and fall even if your treatment is working, so your healthcare team will try to keep your count within a certain range rather than at an exact number.
 Talk to your doctor about what's right for you.

 Remember that raising platelet counts above 50,000 per microliter helps reduce your risk of bleeding.